Early management errors

 Lyons and the other engineers were quick to solve the problem.
 They found a number of other manufacturers who were able to supply replacement, and once again hoped that these long-time transmission specialists would be able to provide something useful.

-Soon, however, it became clear that these companies did not always put their best people to the project for a tiny start-up from Silicon Valley and that the new gearboxes were no better.
+It soon became clear, however, that these companies did not always put their best people to work for a tiny Silicon Valley start-up, and that the new transmissions were no better.
 Tests showed that sometimes the transmissions were already broken after 240 kilometers and the average distance between two failures was only 3200 kilometers.
-A team from Detroit made a root cause analysis and found 14 single points that could trigger a failure.
-Tesla wanted to deliver the Roadster 2007 in November, but the transmission problems continued.
-As the year began, 2008 had to try again from scratch to get a working gearbox.
+A team from Detroit made a root cause analysis and found 14 single points that could cause a failure.
+Tesla wanted to deliver the Roadster 2007 in November, but the gearbox problems continued.
+As the year began, 2008 had to try again and again to get a working gearbox.

 Production in Asia